 To meet our researchers visit our Research page

-The Pro-Vice-Chancellor Professor Paul Brunton now chairs the Pacific Strategic Group, which drives strategic direction and development throughout the Division of Health Sciences, University of Otago.
+The Pro-Vice-Chancellor of the Division of Health Sciences chairs the Pacific Strategic Group, which drives strategic direction and development throughout the Division of Health Sciences, University of Otago.

 Members of this group are nominated by the Deans of each Faculty or School within the Division.